Levent0z/docsify/2020/hot-reload-lwc-electron.md

 - Ensure that the paths are correct in `main.js`
 - Check the scripts in `package.json`
-- Make sure that when you make a change, lwc-services rebuilds the code, and that code ends up in the `dist` folder.
+- Make sure that when you make a change, lwc-services rebuilds the code, and that the `dist` folder is updated.
+Since we enabled `noclear`, some types of changes (e.g. file deletions) will not take affect until a clean build, so keep that in mind.
 - See if any [chokidar](https://github.com/paulmillr/chokidar) options will help.
-(Electron-reloader accepts the same properties in the object passed as the 2nd argument in the `require` line).
+(Electron-reloader accepts the same properties in the object passed as the second argument in the `require` line).
 For example, `awaitWriteFinish` option allows to override defaults.

-And for reference here's my environment:
+And for reference, here's my environment:

 || version |
 | --- | --- |